Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QFormLayout-c.rst

   For devices with small displays, :sip:ref:`~PyQt6.QtWidgets.QFormLayout` can be set to :sip:ref:`~PyQt6.QtWidgets.QFormLayout.RowWrapPolicy.WrapLongRows`, or even to :sip:ref:`~PyQt6.QtWidgets.QFormLayout.RowWrapPolicy.WrapAllRows`.

-* **Convenient API for creating label--field pairs.**
+* **Convenient API for creating label–field pairs.**

-  The :sip:ref:`~PyQt6.QtWidgets.QFormLayout.addRow` overload that takes a QString and a `QWidget <https://doc.qt.io/qt-6/widgets-changes-qt6.html#qwidget>`_ \* creates a :sip:ref:`~PyQt6.QtWidgets.QLabel` behind the scenes and automatically set up its buddy.
+  The :sip:ref:`~PyQt6.QtWidgets.QFormLayout.addRow` overload that takes a QString and a :sip:ref:`~PyQt6.QtWidgets.QWidget` \* creates a :sip:ref:`~PyQt6.QtWidgets.QLabel` behind the scenes and automatically set up its buddy.
 We can then write code like this:

   .. literalinclude:: ../../../snippets/qtbase-src-widgets-doc-snippets-code-src_gui_kernel_qformlayout.py
       :lines: 54-58